VaanaCZ/LANVP/README.md

 ### Total FPS Uncap (60+ FPS) & Variable Framerate

 The main feature of V-Patch is the abillity to completely remove the default 30 FPS limit.
-Unlike other FPS patches which can only change the limit to 60, V-Patch allows the game to be run completely uncapped by implementing a more sophisticated FPS cap removal method, which also doesnt suffer from side-effects such as the game simulation running at incorrect speeds during stutters.
+Unlike other FPS patches which can only change the limit to 60, V-Patch allows the game to be run completely uncapped by implementing a better FPS cap removal method, which also doesnt suffer from side-effects such as the game simulation occasionally running at incorrect speeds.

 In addition, V-Patch does not suffer from certain FPS-related bugs such as slow braking or the infamous pencil bug.